-10.24.230 Impacts or Nuisances
+10.24.240 Impacts or Nuisances

 - (a) Intent.
 The intent of this section is to ensure that new multi-family, commercial, or industrial developments limit or mitigate their impact on other properties.
 This Section is intended to allow these developments while preventing or substantially minimizing the occurrence of public nuisances that would have a detrimental effect on the property of another person or the community at large.

 - (b) General Provisions.
 As part of the Site Plan review process, any multi-family, commercial, retail, entertainment, or industrial project must provide information related to the impact of that proposal on adjacent properties.
 This provision is intended to prevent an excessive, offensive, annoying, unpleasant, or obnoxious thing, act, or practice; or a cause or source of annoyance, especially a continual or repeated invasion by a use or activity which invades the property line of another so as to cause harm or discomfort to the owner or resident of that property.
-All business uses are expected to address impacts that are excessive given the relationship of the proposed use to the overall nature of the larger residential setting found within commercially zoned lands in the Town.
+All business uses are expected to generate normal and acceptable impacts such as noise, traffic, etc.; this Section is intended to address impacts that are excessive given the relationship of the proposed use to the overall nature of the larger residential setting found within commercially zoned lands in the Town.
 Examples of negative impacts or nuisances that may be generated by these types of development include but are not limited to:

 - (1) Vehicular traffic

 - (2) Noise from business operations

 - (3) Dust

 - (4) Heat

 - (5) Glare

 - (6) Vibration

 - (7) Smoke

 - (8) Light

 - (9) Odor